gjbex/training-material/CPlusPlus/Random/README.md

     the mt19937 Mersenne Twister generator.
 1. `random_double.cpp`: samples from a uniform double precision distribution using the mt19937 Mersenne Twister generator.
+1. `multiple_distr.cpp`: using an engine for multiple distributions.
 1. `Makefile`: make file to build the applications.